krzemienski/awesome-from-stars/README.md

 * [comingAlive/ffmpegaudioextract.xyz](https://github.com/comingAlive/ffmpegaudioextract.xyz): A minimalistic wasm-based web application for instant audio extraction; video to audio conversion.
 * [alicemara/ffmpegcompileqsvav1](https://github.com/alicemara/ffmpegcompileqsvav1): A quick personal script for making ffmpeg on Ubuntu 22.04 LTS on a machine with a Intel Arc card for use with AV1 encoding/decoding and oneVPL.
 * [chenxinfeng4/ffmpegcv](https://github.com/chenxinfeng4/ffmpegcv): The ffmpegcv is a ffmpeg backbone for open-cv like Video Reader and Writer
-* [alfg/ffmpegd](https://github.com/alfg/ffmpegd): FFmpeg websocket server for ffmpeg-commander.
+* [alfg/ffmpegd](https://github.com/alfg/ffmpegd): FFmpeg websocket server and API for FFmpeg Commander.
 * [nschlia/ffmpegfs](https://github.com/nschlia/ffmpegfs): FUSE-based transcoding filesystem with video support from many formats to FLAC, MP4, TS, WebM, OGG, MP3, HLS, and others.
 * [DYefremov/FFmpegGTK](https://github.com/DYefremov/FFmpegGTK): Simple GTK+ frontend for FFmpeg.
 * [HaikuArchives/ffmpegGUI](https://github.com/HaikuArchives/ffmpegGUI): GUI for FFmpeg